khushsi/RemRec/README.md

 # RemRec
 Recommending Remedial Readings Using Student Knowledge States

-code will be released on June 3rd
+code will be released on July 12